 Another type of relief could be provided by building another bridge to Fort Myers Beach.
-Four "new bridge" alternatives as illustrated in Figure 10 were discussed in the original comprehensive plan on pages 7-A-48 through 52.
+Four "new bridge" alternatives as illustrated in Figure 10 were discussed in the comprehensive plan on pages 7-A-48 through 52.
 The Lee County Metropolitan Planning Agency (MPO) has recently evaluated two of these alternatives, a southerly bridge to Coconut Road and a northerly bridge to the end of Main Street on San Carlos Island.
-The MPO conducted this evaluation to determine whether any of these improvements would provide enough relief for congestion on Estero Boulevard to justify inclusion on the MPO's new transportation plan for the year 2030, which identifies needed road improvements throughout Lee County.
+This evaluation was conducted to determine whether any of these improvements would provide enough relief for congestion on Estero Boulevard to justify inclusion on the MPO's "2030 highway needs assessment," which is a map and list of road improvements that are needed throughout Lee County by the year 2030 (without considering affordability).
+The least valuable road projects from this needs assessment are later eliminated until a final list includes only roads that could be built by the year 2030 with available funding sources; the final list is called the "2030 financially feasible plan," which will be prepared in early 2006.